Home

 Really, what is the final word on the role of exercising and physical activity in supporting health?
 Aren't fitness and health two sides of the same coin, both contributing to longevity?

 Needless to say, all this does strengthen body's resistance to a host of modern diseases, including cancer.
-Very important benefit of exercising is stress relief.
+A very important benefit of exercising is relief from psychological stress.

 in terms of physical abilities and endurance.

-Obviously, reduced physical activity imposed by the minimized caloric intake, will result in not only loss of body fat reserves, but also significant loss of the muscle mass and, with time, bone mass as well.
+Obviously, reduced physical activity imposed by minimized caloric intake, will result not only in the loss of body fat reserves, but also significant loss of the muscle mass and, with time, bone mass as well.
 There are also some other potentially worrying consequences, listed on the CR (Calorie Restriction) Society web site.

-However, good part of these seemingly negative results of the caloric dietary reduction is simply the mother nature's wisdom.
+However, good part of these seemingly negative results of the reduction in caloric intake is simply the mother nature's wisdom.
 Balancing act, if you will.
 For instance, with lighter body, you don't need as much of a muscle mass, nor as strong and massive bones.
-Thus, the loss of bone mass under these circumstance is actually an act of optimizing the body structure, and doesn't necessarily equal increased bone fracture risk.
+Thus, the loss of bone mass under these circumstance is actually an act of optimizing body structure to a new circumstance, and doesn't necessarily equal increased bone fracture risk.

 And, if you are still concerned about bone mass loss, there are very efficient low-calorie exercises to maintain bone mass, such as a few minutes a day of trampoline hopping (which stimulates rebuild of the inner bone structure - so called trabecular bone), or simply standing on a whole body vibration platform for 10-15 minutes a day, which in effect simulates regular vibration of an active muscle and fools the bone into rebuilding.

 As usual, extremes are undesirable in either direction.
 Too low caloric intake would require you to sacrifice some things in your life that you may not like to.
-On the other hand, pumping up your caloric intake just in order to keep up with an extensive level of exercise will likely take a toll on your body, and ultimately
+On the other hand, pumping up your caloric intake just in order to keep up with an extensive level of exercise aimed at making you super-physical, will likely take the toll on your body, and ultimately shorten your life more.

 Last year (2006), there were at least six heart-related deaths in US marathons.
 Direct studies of marathon runners at the 2006 Boston marathon indicated that their hearts may be stressed beyond acceptable level (and so are certainly their joints and bones).